Handa Island Puffins: How to Visit and What To See

 At Boulder Bay, keep an eye out for otters as they are often spotted in this area, though normally more towards dawn and dusk.

-Back at the beach, we waited about 10 mins for the next boat back to the mainland.
-All in all, we were on the island for about six hours.
+We waited about 10 minutes at the beach for the next boat back to the mainland.
+In all, we were on the island for about six hours.

 Handa Island Wildlife